Find out more about the process for infant class size appeals.

 Please contact the admission authority to find out if your appeal falls under the infant class size regulations.

-To allow an appeal the Panel must determine:
+To allow an appeal the Panel must make the following four decisions:

-Please bear this in mind when considering an appeal for reception and years 1 or 2 where there are 30 pupils in the class, or continuing with your hearing, as parents often find it frustrating when they realise the limited powers of the panel.
+Please bear this in mind when considering an appeal for reception and years 1 or 2 where there are 30 pupils in the class.
+Parents often find it frustrating when they realise the limited powers of the panel.

 The presenting officer will present the case of the admitting authority, explaining why a place could not be offered for your child at your preferred school.